-(a) ISE Gemini, LLC ("ISE Gemini" or the "Exchange") proposes to amend its Schedule of Fees to increase subscription fees for the ISE Gemini Order Feed.
+(a) The International Securities Exchange ("ISE" or the "Exchange") proposes to amend its Schedule of Fees as described below.
 The text of the proposed rule change is attached as Exhibit 5.

 - (b) Not applicable. - (c) Not applicable.

 2. Procedures of the Self-Regulatory Organization